-If you have extras that do not fit in your cart with the lid closed, save some for next time.
-For extra recycling left on top of our outside of your cart you will be charged \$3.92 per equivalent 32-gallon of extras.
+If you have extras that do not fit in your bin, save some for next time.
 Put extra recyclables in a clearly labeled kraft paper bag, cardboard box or 32-gallon container with handles and lid.
 Please label "Recycle."
-If you frequently have extra recycling consider requesting another blue recycle cart at a reduced rate.

 IS THIS RECYCLABLE?